risingwavelabs/risingwave-docs-legacy/docs/deploy/deploy-k8s-helm.md

 ## Step 4: Monitor performance

-You can monitor the RisingWave cluster using the monitoring stack.
+You can monitor the RisingWave cluster using the monitoring stack via Prometheus and Grafana.
 For details, see [Monitoring a RisingWave cluster](/manage/monitor-risingwave-cluster.md).

 ## Optional: Resize a node